pajlads/DinkPlugin/README.md

 - The player name in Discord rich embeds can be linked to various tracking services (from HiScores to Wise Old Man)
 - Discord rich embed footers can be customized with user-specified text and image url
 - When network issues occur, Dink can make repeated attempts to send the webhook (with exponential backoff)
+- Notifications can be sent to [Discord Forum Channels](https://support.discord.com/hc/en-us/articles/6208479917079-Forum-Channels-FAQ); append `?forum` to the end of the webhook url to create a new thread per message or use `?thread_id=123456` to post to an existing forum thread (be sure to change `123456` with the actual thread ID)

 ## Chat Commands